EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 ## Step 3: Use Dapr service invocation with the Dapr SDK for .NET

-In this step, you're going to change the code of the FineCollectionService so it uses the .NET `DaprClient` to call the VehicleRegistrationService.
+In this step, you're going to change the code of the FineCollectionService so it uses the DaprClient` from the Dapr SDK for .NET to call the VehicleRegistrationService.

 First stop the simulation: